-Endocardial fibroelastosis (EFE) is a rare cardiac condition which is classically described in the paediatric population (typically ~ 1st two years).
+Endocardial fibroelastosis (EFE) is a rare cardiac condition which is classically described in the paediatric population (typically first two years).
 It is one of the causes for infants to present with unexplained heart failure.

-The condition results from increasing amounts of fibrous an elastic tissue affecting the endocardium as well as the sub endocardium.
+The condition results from increasing amounts of fibrous and elastic tissue affecting the endocardium as well as the sub endocardium.
 This then causes diffuse thickening with subsequent impairment of myocardial contractility.

 - Barth syndrome